panacloud/bootcamp-2021-proj-sub/projecttwo/readme.md

     b.
 If arg not given, display a message to type in a new task.

-2. The command line for its active will be: todo add "New todo Item"        //COmmand line
+2. The command line for its active will be: bin/run add "New todo Item"        //COmmand line

 3. Used Chalk Module to bring colours to our result by adding line: